- ORDER: Columbiformes

 Find This Bird

 Look for Mourning Doves on telephone wires and similar perches throughout your neighborhood, or keep an eye on patches of bare ground, where the birds gather to stock up on seeds and grit.

 - Tourterelle triste (French)

 Scatter seeds, particularly millet, on the ground or on platform feeders.
 Plant dense shrubs or evergreen trees in your yard to provide nesting sites.
 Keep your cats inside - birds that spend much of their time on the ground are particularly vulnerable to prowling cats.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Consider putting up a nesting cone to attract a breeding pair.
 Make sure you put it up well before breeding season.
-Find out more about nest boxes and other ways to provide nesting structures on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more including other ways to provide nesting structures on our Attract Birds pages.
+You'll find plans for building nest structures of the appropriate size on our All About Birdhouses site.